boazbk/crypto/lec_16_FHE_part2.md

 ### CPA Security

 To show CPA security we need to show that an encryption of $0$ is indistinguishable from an encryption of $1$.
-However, by the security of the trapdoor generator, an encryption of $b$ computed according to our algorithm will be indistinguishable from an encryption of $b$ obtained when the matrix $D$ is a random $(q\log n)\times n$ matrix.
+However, by the security of the trapdoor generator, an encryption of $b$ computed according to our algorithm will be indistinguishable from an encryption of $b$ obtained when the matrix $D$ is a random $(n\log q)\times n$ matrix.
 Now in this case the encryption is obtained by applying the $\hat{\cdot}$ operation to $bQ^\top +D$ but if $D$ is uniformly random then for every choice of $b$, $bQ^\top + D$ is uniformly random (since a fixed matrix plus a random matrix  yields a random matrix) and hence the matrix $bQ^\top + D$ (and so also the matrix $\widehat{bQ^\top+D}$) contains no information about $b$.
 This completes the proof of CPA security (can you see why?).